MLH/mlh-hackathon-organizer-guide/Organizer-Timeline/4-Months-Before/Set-Up-A-Placeholder-Website.md

 * As early as possible, [celebrate what differentiates your event](http://guide.mlh.io/Organizer-Timeline/2-Months-Before/Promote-Your-Event.html).

-* It's never to early to open registration.
+* It's never too early to open registration.
 Check out [MyMLH](http://my.mlh.io) for an awesome single sign on solution to make signing up for your hackathon really simple!

 ### Resources: